Welcome to the winery Quinta da Plansel winery. Get to know our company history, the grapes and our team.

 Exclusive German importer with his own company Orbis Vini and husband of Dorina Lindemann.
 Stays with strengths and dedication behind the company.

-She is the oldest daughter of Dorina and studies marketing & social media in Lisbon.
-She will finish university soon and afterwards she will be a fix part of the marketing team.
+She is the oldest daughter of Dorina and finished her studies in Marketing and Public Relations in Lisbon.
+She is now an important part of the marketing team.

 Next to Carlos, Filomena is one of the most important person in the company, responsible for all the administration and accounting.